stjudecloud/mtsg/dnanexus/mutspec/README.md

 <!-- dx-header -->
 # St. Jude Mutational Spectrum

-Find the optimal non-negative linear combination of mutation signatures to reconstruct a mutation matrix
+Find and quantify COSMIC mutational signatures across samples
 <!-- /dx-header -->

-**Mutational Spectrum** (abbreviated syllabically as **mutspec**) finds the optimal non-negative linear combination of mutation signatures to reconstruct a mutation matrix.
+This is done by finding the optimal non-negative linear combination of mutation signatures to reconstruct a mutation matrix.
 It builds the initial mutation matrix from multiple single-sample VCFs and, by default, fits it to [mutational signatures from COSMIC].

 mutspec supports both hg19 (GRCh37) and hg38 (GRCh38).